Unity-Billal-mesloub/jscodeshift/README.md

 jscodeshift(source, {...})
 ```

-For more details on recast config options, see [here](https://github.com/benjamn/recast/blob/master/lib/options.ts).

 ### Unit Testing

 jscodeshift comes with a simple utility to allow easy unit testing with [Jest](https://facebook.github.io/jest/), without having to write a lot of boilerplate code.
 This utility makes some assumptions in order to reduce the amount of configuration required: